Rithesh151206/Hotel_Booking_Management_System/README.md

-Use Case 3 – Centralized Room Inventory Management Description
+Use Case 1 – Application Entry & Welcome Message

-This use case introduces a centralized inventory management mechanism for hotel rooms.
+Description

-A dedicated class RoomInventory is used to maintain the availability of different room types in a single location.
-This class acts as the single source of truth for room availability in the hotel system.
+This use case represents the starting point of the Hotel Booking Management System.

-Room pricing and characteristics are still obtained from the room classes (SingleRoom, DoubleRoom, and SuiteRoom).
-This ensures that room information and inventory management remain separate responsibilities, improving maintainability and reducing duplication.
+The application begins execution from the main() method and displays a welcome message to confirm that the system has started successfully.
+This establishes the basic structure of the application and verifies that the environment and program setup are working correctly.

-At this stage, the system only demonstrates how room availability is stored and retrieved using a centralized structure.
-No booking, reservation, or search functionality is implemented yet.
+At this stage, the system does not include any room management, booking, or inventory logic.
+The focus is only on creating a clear and predictable application entry point.